jonsmithers/vim-html-template-literals/readme.md

 Plug 'pangloss/vim-javascript'
 ```

+Note that the auto-indent functionality his quite a few flaws and probably
-Note that this plugin conflicts a bit with vim-jsx.
-If you have it installed,
+needs to be rewritten.
+Also, this plugin conflicts a bit with vim-jsx.
+If you
-you may experience undesirable indentation behavior.
+have it installed, you may experience more undesirable indentation behavior.